Food Waste Diversion and Compostable Ware

 “Into a bin destined for a compost farm.”

-Not everyone understands the relationship between compostable ware and food waste diversion.
+Okay, so I am that low-waste girl and yes I have done both of these.
+I try to remember to keep my refillable coffee cup in the car because this is the best option.
+Also, most shops in our area don’t offer compostable take-out cups, let alone ones that BPI approves.
 The Biodegradable Products Institute (BPI) certifies “items that can be cycled back into the soil safely at a commercial composting facility.”
-The inner liner of compostable take-out coffee cups and meal containers is made from plants-not petroleum.
+The inner liner of these certified compostable take-out coffee cups and meal containers is made from plants-not petroleum.
 So just like food, we don’t want them ending up in the landfill.
-Especially since it’s becoming easier to find compostable products at many of the stores where we shop and more people are buying them..
+And, you don’t want to be fooled by products that simply say they are biodegradable or even compostable.
+You really need to look for the BPI symbol.

 Useful questions for shop owners

-Are your take-out cups and containers BPI compostable?
+• Are your take-out cups and containers BPI compostable

 When food waste and compostable products made from plants are thrown into trash cans headed for the landfill, they produce methane, a powerful greenhouse gas.
 How sad, when the alternative is allowing them to break down into nutritious compost that can be used to grow new plants.

-At this, Karen might dab her eyes a bit or mention the businesses that do offer compostable take-out containers and that she might go there instead.
+At this, Karen might dab her eyes a bit or mention the businesses that do offer BPI compostable take-out containers and that she might go there instead.
 She’s so polite that most places don’t want to lose her as a customer.
 And since she knows that it will take some time and planning for her favorite shops to make a change, she remembers to bring her refillable cup (which is the preferred practice in low-waste living and a choice she has control over).

 Of course, Impact Earth is hoping to hear that more businesses will begin saying “Yes!
 We do divert our organic waste and offer compostable take-out.”
 To which an educated customer can reply, “I’m so happy to hear that, I will tell all my friends about you!”